nielsl/mcdonald-et-al/README.md

 class and phylum levels.
 There are counts for the pre-processing steps, see the .stats or .stats.html files in each folder.

+To get the zipped results versions, download with the right mouse button, do not click on them.